How to Become a Fish and Game Warden

 They’re typically part of their state’s Department of Natural Resources.

-There are also wardens who work for the federal government as part of the national parks.
+Some wardens work for the federal government as part of the National Parks.

 While there are a few conservation jobs in the private sector, a fish and game warden is almost always a government employee.